ubern-mia/AUDIT/README.md

 - **Visualization**: Visualize model performance, including false positives and negatives, using interactive plots.
 - **Model robustness**: Assess the robustness of the model by evaluating its performance across different datasets and conditions.
 - **Bias detection**: Identify potential biases in model predictions and performance.
-- **Longitudinal analysis**: Track your model performance over different timepoints.
+- **Longitudinal analysis**: Track your model performance over different time points.

 Details of our work are provided in [*our paper*](https://aacrjournals.org/cancerres/article/doi/10.1158/0008-5472.CAN-22-0804/696349/Delineating-The-RAS-Conformational-LandscapeThe), **Delineating The RAS Conformational Landscape**.
 We hope that researchers will use *Rascore* to gain novel insights into RAS biology and drug discovery.